Compare Texas Solar Buyback Plans

 • Texas Solar Buyback: Texas incentivizes homeowners with solar panels by offering compensation for excess electricity fed back into the grid.

-• How It Works: Surplus electricity is redirected to the grid, and homeowners receive bill credits or cash payments through a "buyback" electric plan.
+• How It Works: When your solar system produces more electricity than your household consumes, the surplus is redirected to the grid, and homeowners receive bill credits or cash payments through a “buyback” electric plan.

 • Choosing a Plan: Plans vary in rates and terms, including 1:1 buyback and market-based buyback based on Real Time Pricing.